Extended business travelers are likely to be taxed on employment income relating to their Romanian workdays.

 A person’s obligation to pay Romanian income tax is determined by residence status.
 A person can be either deemed a resident or a non-resident for Romanian tax purposes.

-Generally, a resident of Romania is defined as an individual who has his/her domicile in Romania, or has a center of vital interest in Romania, or spends more than 183 days in Romania during any 12-month period ending in the fiscal year concerned.
+Generally, a resident of Romania is defined as an individual who has his/her domicile in Romania, or has his/her center of vital interest in Romania, or spends more than 183 days in Romania during any 12-month period ending in the calendar year concerned.
 A non-resident is generally someone who doesn’t meet any of the three tax residence conditions mentioned above.

-However, even in the second year, the non-Romanian individual may remain liable to Romanian income tax only on the Romanian-sourced income, provided he/she is deemed as a tax resident in a country with which Romania has concluded a tax treaty , and if he/she can obtain a valid tax residency certificate issued by that country within the meaning of the relevant Tax Treaty for the fiscal year concerned.
+However, the non-Romanian individual who qualifies as a Romanian tax resident according to Romanian tax legislation may remain liable to Romanian income tax only on the Romanian-sourced income, provided he/she is deemed as a tax resident in a country with which Romania has concluded a tax treaty, and if he/she can obtain a valid tax residency certificate issued by that country within the meaning of the relevant Tax Treaty.

 Employment income is generally treated as Romanian-sourced compensation to the extent that the individual performs services while physically located in Romania.